-All areas of Richard Butler Middle School are under 24 hour camera surveillance.
+All areas of Aaron Decker School are under 24 hour camera surveillance.
 All activities are monitored and recorded, both within the school and at the entrances.
+This handbook serves as notice to parents/guardians of electronic surveillance on school property.